 Health & Safety Code § 13007 holds anyone who lets a fire start and spread to another person’s property liable to the property owner for fire damages.

-We can help you obtain financial compensation for your damaged or lost property and more based on the above laws and others if you are a victim of a California wildfire.
+Our wildfire attorneys can help you obtain financial compensation for your damaged or lost property and more based on the above laws and others if you are a victim of a California wildfire.

 State Taxes Lifted for Some Wildfire Settlements – Bills Introduced to Lift Federal Taxes